ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 5. Click **Apply and restart**.

-6. Log into the SystemLink web application using OpenID connect.
-After logging in you should see the message **There are no available applications.** because there are no role mappings yet created for this user.

-7. Logout and log back into the SystemLink web application as the NI Web Server admin user.
-This is the user created during NI Web Server guided setup.
+6. Login into the SystemLink web application with a user assigned the [**Server Administrator**](https://www.ni.com/documentation/en/systemlink/latest/setup/predefined-roles/) role.

-8. Go to **Security** > **Roles** and click the gear icon in the top right.
+7. Go to **Security** > **Roles** and click the gear icon in the top right.

-9. Add an OpenID Claim mapping for the **Server Administrator** role.
+8. Add an OpenID Claim mapping for the **Server Administrator** role.

     !!! note ""
-        Details on mapping claims to roles is found in [**Mapping OpenID Connect Claims to SystemLink Workspaces and Roles**](#mapping-openid-connect-claims-to-systemlink-workspaces-and-roles).
+        For details, refer to [**Mapping OpenID Connect Claims to SystemLink Workspaces and Roles**](#mapping-openid-connect-claims-to-systemlink-workspaces-and-roles).

-10. Log in as an OpenID connect user with a mapping for the **Server Administrator** role and confirm they have the correct privileges.
+9. Log out and log in as an OpenID connect user with a mapping for the **Server Administrator** role and confirm they have the correct privileges.

-11. To enable OpenID Connect as the only login option, go back to **NI Web Server Configuration** > **Authentication** and disable **Log in as users controlled by the web server**.
+10. To enable OpenID Connect as the only login option, go back to **NI Web Server Configuration** > **Authentication** and disable **Log in as users controlled by the web server**.

 <figure>
   <img src="../oidc-webserver.png" width="500" />